Fast, Easy & Flexible

 Nothing says Greek island adventure quite like an ATV.
 Quads and buggies are hugely popular with visitors who want to explore beyond the paved roads — dirt tracks to secluded beaches, hillside viewpoints, and off-the-beaten-path villages that cars simply cannot reach.

 ATVs are also just fun.
 The open-air experience, the ability to park anywhere, and the sense of freedom make them a holiday highlight.
-They are especially popular on islands like Santorini, Zakynthos and Crete, where the terrain is perfect for four-wheeled exploration.
+They are especially popular on islands like Zakynthos and Crete, where the terrain is perfect for four-wheeled exploration.

 In Greece, ATVs are affectionately called Gourounes (γουρούνες), which literally translates to female pigs — a nickname that comes from the sound they make!